sheltermanager/asm3/README.md

 Apache as recommended, this only applies to running a standalone server via code.py from the command line.

-In a development environment, you can start a test instance in port 5000 with:
+In a development environment, you can start a test instance on port 5000 with:

 ```
 make test